piegope/doc/docs/en/rdm/mac/commands/file/preferences/security.md

 Require Yubikey authentication
 		</td>
 		<td>
-Use a Yubikey device to get access to the application when it starts or when it's locked.
+Use a Yubikey device to get access to the application when it starts or when it is locked.
 		</td>
 	</tr>
 	<tr>